 Rugby player he kind of reminds me of: Quade Cooper (Australia)

-Now I’m a big rugby fan, but something that football has over rugby is that with football there isn’t so much emphasis on needing to be a giant that would put Bane to shame in order to succeed.
+Now I’m a big rugby fan, but something that football certainly has over rugby… is that with football there isn’t so much emphasis on needing to be a giant that would put Bane to shame in order to succeed.
 Generally speaking in this rugby team I’ve gone for taller and stronger footballers, but in the rugby scrum-half position there is a bit more flexibility.
 Generally speaking this position is for someone smaller; for example current England scrum-half Danny Care is 5’9.
-Care actually played football for Sheffield Wednesday U-15’s with Jamie Vardy when they were at the academy there together, and funnily enough Danny Care was told at the time that he was too short for playing football… He proceeded become an England international who has been capped 58 times so far.
-Lionel Messi is 2 inches shorter than Danny Care, but he has all the attributes of a good scrum-half: he is a good kicker, he is quick, tenacious and when required he is strong.
-Combine that with an eye for scoring and the ability to kick from a dead ball situation if required, then I think with a bit of gym work (and protection with the bigger guys in the forwards *cough* Yaya), Messi could thrive in this position where he would see a lot of the ball.
+Care himself actually played football for Sheffield Wednesday U-15’s with Jamie Vardy when they were at the academy together, and funnily enough Danny Care was told at the time that he was too short for playing football… He proceeded become an England international who has been capped 58 times so far.
+Alexis Sanchez is 2 inches shorter than Danny Care, but he has all the attributes of a good scrum-half: he is a good kicker, he is quick, tenacious and when required he is strong.
+Combine that with an eye for scoring and the ability to kick from a dead ball situation if required… I think with a bit of gym work (and protection with the bigger guys in the forwards *cough* Yaya Touré), Sanchez could thrive in this position where he would see a lot of the ball.